Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **[Financing plan](/docs/financing-plan-template)** (*Finanzierungsplan*)
     This document details how you plan to finance your business.
 Use the [official template](/docs/financing-plan-template).

-If possible, bring these documents too:
+If you start a business with other people, you also need...[^69]

+- [ ] **Shareholder agreement** (*Gesellschaftervertrag*)

+If you can, you should also bring...

 - [ ] **Trade certificate** (*[[Gewerbeschein]]*)
     If you can, [register for trade tax](/guides/gewerbeschein) and get your *Gewerbeschein*.
 This might be impossible since it requires a [residence permit](/glossary/Aufenthaltstitel).
-You can do it later.
+You can do it later.[^70] Do it before you [renew your residence permit](/guides/renew-german-freelance-visa).
 - [ ] **Trade register entry** (*Handelsregisterauszug*)
     If you can, [register your business](/guides/fragebogen-zur-steuerlichen-erfassung) and get listed in the *[[Handelsregister]]*.
 For some businesses, this is not required.
 You can also do this later.
+Do it before you [renew your residence permit](/guides/renew-german-freelance-visa).

 ### Required documents if you apply in person